lsonline-fr/spfx-group-people/README.md

 This SharePoint Framework Web Part allow to:

-- retrieving SharePoint Group from th current web
+- retrieving the SharePoint Groups from the current web
-- retrieving all user in the specified group (through security group and only user with a `UserId` and an `Email`)
-- retrieving user profile properties
+- retrieving users profiles properties
 - passing Web Part properties to React components
 - building dynamic web part properties
 - managing the displayed title